damix00/taskbuddy-backend/README.md

 ### Database Setup

-Set up a PostgreSQL database and ensure the DATABASE_URL in the .env file points to it.
-The schema is defined in src/database/queries.
+Set up a PostgreSQL database and ensure the DATABASE_URL in the `.env` file points to it.
+The schema is defined in `src/database/queries`.

 ### Run the Backend